Single transferable vote: Transfer of surplus votes of elected candidates

-where $\lfloor \ldots \rfloor$ produces the integer less than or equal to its argument.
+where $\lfloor x \rfloor$ indicates a function that returns the greatest integer less than or equal to x.
 The Droop quota is an extension of the majoritarian principle of a successful candidate having to get at least 50% + 1 in single-winner elections.
 No one else can get as much.
 In a three-seat contest, 25% plus 1 is the Droop quota because no more than three people can each have 25% of the vote + 1; using Droop means 10% of the vote + 1 is the quota in a nine-seat district because no more than nine people can each have 10% of the vote + 1, and so on.

 Droop being relatively low means that the largest party, if it has the majority of votes, is likely to take the majority of the seats in a district.
 Additionally, a small party may have a chance to take a seat.

 The Hare quota was used in the original proposals by Thomas Hare.
 It is larger than the Droop and sometimes ensures greater representation to less-popular parties within a district.
 But also, being larger than Droop, Hare presents more of an obstacle to small parties that hope to take just one seat.
 Being smaller than Hare, the Droop quota may give a seat to a small party that does not have the votes to take a seat under Hare.

-Surplus votes cast for a winning candidate are sometimes transferred to the voter's next choice candidate, who is also preferred by the voter.
+Surplus votes cast for a winning candidate are sometimes transferred to the voter's next-choice candidate, who is also preferred by the voter.
 (Any vote is only used once but may be allocated to different candidates along the way until it finds its final place.)
-Most first-count votes cast for a candidate who wins in the end are never transferred – just the surplus votes are transferred (unless all seats are already filled).
+Most first-count votes cast for a candidate who wins in the end are never transferred – just the surplus votes are transferred (and then only if there are seats remaining to be filled).
 Alternate preferences are only consulted if the candidate is unpopular or elected, and not always then.
 Votes lie where they are when the last seats are filled, so even under STV not all votes are used to elect someone.

-There are variations in the conduct of transfers in different variations of STV, such as how to transfer surplus votes from winning candidates and whether to transfer votes to already-elected candidates.
+Transfers are done differently in different variations of STV.
+The methods used to transfer surplus votes from winning candidates and whether to transfer votes to already-elected candidates are among the variations.